Cincinnati defeats Houston 69-57 for AAC title

 BIG PICTURE

 Cincinnati: Cumberland, who was limited to only 11 points in a semifinal win over Wichita State, had surpassed that at halftime with 13 but was still struggling from the field.
-After halftime, the conference player of the year took over the game as the Bearcats extended the lead.
+After halftime, he took over the game as the Bearcats extended the lead.

 Houston: The Cougars suffered through 35 percent shooting in the first half.
 Brooks made five of the nine Houston field goals in the half.
 But things got worse after halftime as Houston had trouble converting shots and could never really cut into the Cincinnati lead.
+Injuries and foul trouble only made things worse

 UP NEXT